silasfelinus/kind_robots/content/button.md

 tags: ['home']
 icon: game-icons:button-finger
 tooltip: Pressed by the young and the young-at-heart, this started as a morning coding exercise but has evolved into an leadboard race.
 amitip: Seriously, don't press it!
-(Unless you're a jellybean hunter, then you might want to hit it about 100 times or so...) 🦋🍫🌈
+(Unless you're a jellybean hunter, then *maaybeee* hit it about 100 times or so...) 🦋🍫🌈
 category: novelty
 sort: highlight
 ---